altmann/FluentResults/README.md

     .Log();
 ```

-Additionally a context as string can be passed.
+Additionally, a context can be passed in form of a string.

 ```csharp
 var result = Result.Fail("Operation failed")